 Collaborative Innovation System

-What began with a $100,000 collaboration fund in 2009 has evolved into three funds, supported by national and local funders.
-Since then these three funds have granted over $8.8 million for over 200 projects that drive innovation, scaling, and adoption of urban sustainability practices.
-These are high-leverage small-grants, with project size averaging less than $50,000.
+What began with a $100,000 collaboration fund in 2009 - captured in this 2013 report, The State of Innovation in Urban Sustainability - has evolved into two USDN-housed funds and two partner network funds.
+Together, these four funds have awarded over $15.9 million for over 344 projects that drive innovation, scaling, and adoption of urban sustainability practices.

-The USDN Innovation Fund supports collaborations of member communities to develop innovations that address city-identified problems or opportunities in sustainability or scale-up proven innovations.
-Read more about the USDN Innovation Fund in 2018.
+The USDN Innovation Fund supports member collaborations to develop innovations that address problems or opportunities in sustainability, or scale up proven innovations.
+Read more about the USDN Innovation Fund in 2019.

-The CNCA Innovation Fund supports collaborations among international cities committed to achieving aggressive long-term carbon reduction goals.
-Read more about CNCA in 2018.
+The Carbon Neutral Cities Alliance Funds support collaborations among international cities committed to achieving aggressive long-term carbon reduction goals.
+Read more about CNCA in 2019.

-The Partners for Places Fund, operated by The Funders’ Network for Smart Growth and Livable Communities, supports collaborations between a city and a local funder to build stronger relationships across sectors and support adoption of innovations in urban sustainability.
-Read more about P4P in 2018.
+The Partners for Places Fund, operated by The Funders’ Network, supports collaborations between a city and a local funder to build stronger relationships across sectors and support adoption of innovations in urban sustainability.
+Read more about P4P in 2019.

 Learn more about USDN collaborative projects »